Dig far enough back through the Archives on Go Backpacking, and you'll find Bali was the first place in Asia I visited

 Over the last four years, I've had massages in a dozen different styles and countries around Asia, and the world and the Balinese aromatherapy massages are still my favorite.

-With time running out before my flight back to Berlin, I was able to squeeze in a quick stop at Kuta Beach.
+With time running out before my flight back to Berlin, I squeezed in a quick stop at Kuta Beach.
 It was just as I remembered it, though more developed.

-Modern hotels had been built amidst the fast-food restaurants, and a stone wall was dividing the beach from the street.
+Modern hotels were built amidst the fast-food restaurants, and a stone wall divided the beach from the street.
 The sidewalks had also been improved.

 I was pleasantly surprised by the cleanliness and modern image presented by the new development along the main street in Kuta.

 My return to Bali was a mix of reliving old memories and experiencing new restaurants and bars.

 The more upscale Seminyak better suits me four years later.
 However, for the budget-minded who still go to Bali for the surfing and parties (Australians, I'm looking at you), Kuta appears to be heading in the right direction.

 Note: My visit to Indonesia was in conjunction with a blog trip hosted by the Ministry of Tourism and Creative Economy.
 We took all of the trash associated with lunch with us when we left the beach.